gwenn/jlemon/README.md

 ## TODO

 As there is no `union` in Java, `yy%d` fields of `YYMINORTYPE` have been replaced by `yy%d()` getters and `yy%d(%type value)` setters.
-But when translating code (see `translate_code`), I don't know how to make the difference between a read acces of a `yy%d` field and a write access.
+But when translating code (see `translate_code`), I don't know how to make the difference between a read access to a `yy%d` field and a write access.